Total Tool Changing Time using Average Production Cost Solution

 Formula Used

-Total Tool Changing Time = (Batch Size*(Production Cost of Each Component-Cost of A Tool*(Setup Time+Machining Time))-Number of Tools Used*Cost of A Tool)/(Cost of A Tool)
+Total Tool Changing Time = (Batch Size*(Production Cost of Each Component-Cost of a Tool*(Setup Time+Machining Time))-Number of Tools Used*Cost of a Tool)/(Cost of a Tool)

-TTCT = (Nb*(Cpr-Ct*(ts+tm))-Nt*Ct)/(Ct)
+Tct = (Nb*(Cpr-Ct*(ts+tm))-Nt*Ct)/(Ct)

 This formula uses 7 Variables